goodcat-dev/laravel-filter-querystring/README.md

 ### Filter methods

 The filter method receives three parameters: the query builder, the query string value and the query string name.
+You can add multiple attributes to the same method.

 ```php
 #[QueryString('name')]